zft9xgy/django-starter/users/about.md

 The main reason for this app is to create a custom user model.

-Il follow this as a star point:https://testdriven.io/blog/django-custom-user-model/
+I follow this as a start point:https://testdriven.io/blog/django-custom-user-model/

 - use email as a main identifier - done
 - let user got his own profile page - done